lazarkulasevic/lazarkulasevic.github.io/README.md

-# My portfolio site
+# My portfolio page (Version 1.0)

-Plain HTML for now.
+Mostly CSS.
+The only functionallity for now is the dark mode button.